KdotJPG/Noise-VertexQueue-AreaGen/README.md

 # Vertex Queue Area Generation for Gradient Noise
 Proof of concept.
 Generates gradient noise over a specified area (using a vertex queue and not a "range"), with the goal of increasing performance.

 The first idea I thought of, was to simply iterate over skewed lattice coordinates.
 But that wouldn't have been very good for generating slices of higher dimensional noise, unless you rotated the domain.
-There is also a company that wants to reserve it for thesmelves.
+There is also a company that wants to reserve it for themselves.
 I want to make sure everybody has access to speed-optimized gradient noise for whole-area generation, so I spent some time and came up with this instead.

 ## Algorithm
 1. Define your image/buffer/array with a shape and size.